Women's Health Deals Are Heating Up

 We are available to talk with practices considering a partnership with private equity, as well as those who simply want to learn more.

 This post is for informational purposes only and does not constitute an offer, invitation, solicitation, or recommendation to buy, sell, subscribe for, or issue any securities.
-While the information provided herein is believed to be accurate and reliable, 127 Capital, LLC (“Physicians First”) and Ashland Securities, LLC make no representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
+While the information provided herein is believed to be accurate and reliable, 127 Capital, LLC (“Physicians First”) makes no representations or warranties, expressed or implied, as to the accuracy or completeness of such information.
 All information contained herein is preliminary, limited and subject to completion, correction or amendment.
 It should not be construed as investment, legal, or tax advice and may not be reproduced or distributed to any person.
-Certain Principals of Physicians First are registered representatives of Ashland Securities, LLC Member FINRA, SIPC.
-Physicians First and Ashland Securities, LLC are separate and unaffiliated entities.
-Securities and Investment Banking Services are offered through Ashland Securities, LLC.